-81. Case 3.2.1: If $HG{BL,BR,y} = \sum{i} HG{BL,BR,CG,y,i}$ and $HC{BL,y} = HC{BL,BR,CG,y}$, then If all the heat that would be generated using biomass residues in the baseline would be used in cogeneration-type heat engines and would suffice to serve all process heat demand1, lit is assumed then that the use of fossil fuels on-site in the baseline scenario would be uncertain (except for the amount required due to technical constraints) because it would depend on a number of factors that are not taken into account in this methodology, particularly on the relative prices of on-site electricity generation using fossil fuels and the electricity price in the grid.
+81. Case 3.2.1.1: If $HG{BL,BR,y} = \sum_i HG{BL,BR,CG,y,i}$ and $HC{BL,y} = HC{BL,BR,CG,y}$ , then If all the heat that would be generated using biomass residues in the baseline would be used in cogeneration-type heat engines and would suffice to serve all match the demand of process heat demand.
+If it is assumed then that the use of fossil fuels on-site and off-site in the baseline scenario would be uncertain (except for the amount required due to technical constraints) because it would depend on a number of factors that are not taken into account in this methodology, particularly on the relative prices of on-site electricity generation using fossil fuels and the electricity price in the grid.
 In order to estimate the baseline parameters that result project participants should: